top of page

 Consulting for Organizations & Programs

-My approach blends trauma-informed practice, systems thinking, and peacebuilding frameworks to help organizations align their values with how they work day to day.
+My approach blends systems thinking and peacebuilding frameworks to help organizations align their values with how they work day to day.

 Rates & Payment Options